Fernando García Jurado

 José García Jurado

-• Born: 1653, Ciudád de México, Nueva España 247
+• Born: 1653, Ciudád de Méjico, Nueva España 247

-• Marriage (1): María Rodríguez de Alava in Puebla de los Angeles, Nueva España 247
+• Marriage (1): María Rodríguez de Alava in Puebla de los Ángeles, Nueva España 247

-• Marriage (2): Josefa de Herrera on 8 Jun 1681 in Ciudád de México, Nueva España 287
+• Marriage (2): Josefa de Herrera on 8 Jun 1681 in Ciudád de Méjico, Nueva España 287

-bullet Noted events in his life and other information:
+bullet Noted events in his life were:

 José García Jurado was a native of México City when he joined the colonist who came to New México in 1693.
 He was 40 years old, the son of Fernando García Jurado and came with his family.
 He was described as tall, with a broad forehead and nose, and small deep- set eyes.
 His wife was Josefa de Herrera and they brought his two sons who were born in Puebla.
-(Most likely Josefa was José's second wife, and not the mother of Rámon or Antonion.)
+(Most likely Josefa was José's second wife, and not the mother of Rámon or Antonio.)
 Antonio, the eldest son was 17 at the time, ran away before the journey north began.
 Their other son, Ramón García Jurado, age 13, joined his parents in their journey to New México.

 In 1702, José went to México City to represent the Council of Santa Fé, against Valverde's confirmation as governor.

 José was a member of the cabildo (council) from as early as 1696.
 By 1702, he was in Mexico City, representing the cabildo of Santa Fe.
 At that time he held the position of alguacil (chief magistrate) of Governor Diego de Vargas.
-One particular incident occurred in 1697 in which Diego de Vargas forced José and fellow member Antonio de Aguilar to "bailar los monos" (dance the monkeys), and threatened to toss them in blankets if they did no comply.
+One particular incident occurred in 1697 in which Diego de Vargas forced José and fellow member Antonio de Aguilar to "bailar los monos" (dance the monkeys), and threatened to toss them in blankets if they did not comply.
 Arriving at the capital, José found that the viceroy had confirmed Antonio Valverde's appointment, so he filed an unsuccessful protest.
 José also complained of unjust conduct in the Diego de Vargas case, accusations against him, and that he did all he could to make Diego de Vargas appear a thief in his statement to the royal authorities.

-• He appeared on the List of colonists from México City census on 1 Sep 1693 in Ciudád de México, Nueva España.
+• Census: List of colonists from México City, 1 Sep 1693, Ciudád de Méjico, Nueva España.
 287

 On 1 Sep 1693, this family recieved from the hand of the lord treasure, don José de Urrutia, 300 pesos, which the superior government has arranged for them to be given as finacial assistance in order to suppy themselves with what is necessary for the trip.